alendina/CS50.Labyrinth/README.md

 # Labyrinth Project
-Build the Labyrinth and find the solution using BFS (Breadth-First Search) or DFS (Deep-First Search)
+Build the Labyrinth in two different ways: Tunnel Method of Generation and Random Method of Generation and find the solution using BFS (Breadth-First Search), DFS (Deep-First Search), ASS (A* Search) Methods

 **Version 1.0**